seanode/seanode.github.io/_posts/2013-12-12-jan-2014-nodejs-stories-from-the-trenches.md

 diagnosis of what happens when things go wrong.

-Ken is a Developer Advocate for Rackspace (focused on Node.js), building the Rackspace & Openstack SDKs as part of pkgcloud, where he is a core committer.
+Ken is a Developer Advocate for Rackspace (focused on Node.js), building the Rackspace and Openstack SDKs as part of pkgcloud, where he is a core committer.
 Prior to joining Rackspace, Ken was a full stack developer at Clipboard (since acquired by SalesForce) where he built and managed the entire application architecture and infrastructure from dev to production.